-Carol Weis is a freelance writer and editor, an amatuer photographer and obsessive bike rider.
-She once dabbled in theater, ran a restaurant kitchen and a home-baking business, and now writes poetry, essays, memoir, and children’s books.
-Her writing has appeared in The New York Times, The Washington Post, Salon, xoJane, Literary Mama, Good Housekeeping, Cosmo, The Fix, Scary Mommy, The Manifest-Station, and numerous other venues, and has been read as commentary on NPR.
+Carol Weis is a freelance writer and editor, an amateur photographer, and obsessive bike rider.
+She once dabbled in theater, ran a restaurant kitchen and home-baking business, and now writes poetry, essays, memoir, and children’s books.
+Her writing has appeared in The New York Times, The Washington Post, Salon, AARP, Good Housekeeping, ESPN, The Independent, OZY, Cosmo, The Fix, Ravishly, Today’s Parent, The Manifest-Station, and numerous other venues, and has been read as commentary on NPR.
 She is the author of the poetry chapbook, DIVORCE PAPERS, and the Simon & Schuster children’s book, WHEN THE COWS GOT LOOSE.

-Carol also works as a writer-in-residence in local schools as part of the Creative Minds Initiative sponsored by grants from the Massachusetts Cultural Council.
-She has been working on two memoirs, one with her daughter, Maggie, about their struggles as a teen and recovering mom, and one on her own, about her substance use and recovery.
-You can follow Carol on Facebook, or on Twitter, where she chronicles life in six-words.
+For many years, Carol worked as a writer-in-residence in local schools as part of the Creative Minds Initiative sponsored by grants from the Massachusetts Cultural Council.
+She’s also been working on a memoir with her daughter about their struggles as a teen and recovering mom, which could be considered a sequel to her memoir, STUMBLING HOME.
+You can follow Carol on Facebook, Twitter, and Instagram.